juliomrqz/vue-warehouse/README.md

 * Basic key/value storage functionality (`get/set/remove/each`)
 * Easy integration with Vue.js
 * Support for Nuxt.js
-* Get notified when stored values change with Vuex
+* Get notified with Vuex when the stored values change

 ## Why use this plugin